f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab5.rst

    Bot Defense is inactive, because the request wasnt sourced from "Russia", and we have disabled PBD.

 - Return to Firefox, and right click the Firefox Modify Header Add-on on the right-side of the screen

 - Select Open options page

-- Scroll all the way to buttom of options screen, and click the disable box in the rule for http://hackazon.f5demo.com, verify the box turns blue.
+- Scroll all the way to buttom of options screen and click the disable box in the rule for http://hackazon.f5demo.com

+- verify the box turns blue.
 This enables insertion of X-Forwarded-For header in browser request

 - Again, browse to http://hackazon.f5demo.com

 - Return to BIG-IP Bot Defense log

 - Notice browser issued requests will source from 5.16.0.1, and will show the following:

   - Geolocation = RU
   - Request Status = Legal
   - Action = browser_challenged (on request for first object), and allow on subsequent requests
   - Reason = No Valid Cookie: Challenge is possible (on request for first object), and Valid Cookie: No need to review on subsequent requests

 Review
 ~~~~~~~
 Geolocation, while not foolproof, is often an important piece of context about a user or device.
-Proactive Bot Defense is a very powerful feature for mitigating bot and automated activity, but sometimes challenging to implement in a single broad stroke.
-In the above lab, we have used iRules to take advantage of additional context gained through the iRule geolocation commands to leverage, in a targeted manner, a very powerful security feature.
-This is precisely the kind of challenge iRules are best suited for, stitching together pieces of information and features to deliver a solution customized to solve a business challenge.
+Proactive Bot Defense is a very powerful feature for mitigating bot and automated activity but
+sometimes, it is challenging to implement in a single broad stroke.

+In the above lab, we have used iRules to take advantage of the additional context gained
+through the iRule geolocation commands to leverage a very powerful security feature in a
+targeted manner.
+This is precisely the kind of challenge iRules are best suited for,
+stitching together pieces of information and features to deliver a solution customized
+to solve a business challenge.

 Bonus Activity
 ~~~~~~~~~~~~~~~
 One of our existing requirements was to not change any of our existing L7DoS protections.
-In the lab, we demonstrated, changes via iRule didnt affect Bot Signatures.
-As a bonus, you can also verify the iRule enforced PBD for Russian sources also doesn't impair the pre-existing L7DoS protections configured in the DoS profile.
+In the lab, we demonstrated that changes via iRule didnt affect Bot Signatures.
+As a bonus, you can also verify the iRule enforced PBD for the Russian sources also doesn't impair the pre-existing L7DoS protections configured in the DoS profile.

-- Return to Firefox, and right-click the Firefox Modify Header Add-on on the right-side of the screen
+- Return to Firefox and right-click the Firefox Modify Header Add-on on the right-side of the screen

-- Click the Disable button, this time turning it gray
+- Click the Disable button.
+This time turning it gray

+- From the browser tab, open http://hackazon.f5demo.com

-- From browser tab opened to http://hackazon.f5demo.com, click the refresh icon rapidly for ~30 seconds
+- Click the refresh icon rapidly for ~30 seconds

-- You will see requests beginning to fail.
-This is the L7DoS protection kicking in and rate limiting requests from non-Russian sources.
+- You will see the requests beginning to fail.
+This is the L7DoS protection kicking in and rate limiting requests from non-Russian sources

 - Return to BIG-IP UI

 - Navigate to Security -> Event Logs -> DoS -> Application Events

 - You should see a L7DoS attack has been triggered and detected by Source IP TPS

-- Repeat same steps, but after re-enabling the X-Forwarded-For header in browser add-on
+- Repeat same steps, but after re-enabling the X-Forwarded-For header in the browser add-on

 - You should be able to trigger an attack, but this time using a Russian source.

-With the above steps, you have demonstrated that you can inject PBD challenges from sources from a given geolocation, while maintaining all pre-existing protections.
-We have just used more context, to enable more security, using an iRule!
+With the above steps, you have demonstrated that you can inject PBD challenges for sources from a given geolocation while maintaining all pre-existing protections.
+We have just used more context to enable more security using an iRule!